whitneyjsmith/guitarix/README.md

 - git clone https://github.com/brummer10/guitarix.git
 - cd guitarix
 - git submodule update --init --recursive
+- xargs -a dependencies.txt sudo apt-get install -y
 - cd trunk
-- ./waf configure --prefix=/usr  --includeresampler --includeconvolver --optimization
+- ./waf configure --prefix=/usr  --includeresampler --includeconvolver --optimization --install-roboto-font
 - ./waf build
 - sudo ./waf install

-## (build) Dependencies

-- gperf,
-- intltool,
-- libavahi-gobject-dev,
-- libbluetooth-dev
-- libboost-dev,
-- libboost-iostreams-dev,
-- libboost-system-dev,
-- libboost-thread-dev,
-- libeigen3-dev,
-- libgtk-3-dev,
-- libgtkmm-3.0-dev,
-- libjack-dev | libjack-jackd2-dev,
-- liblilv-dev,
-- liblrdf0-dev,
-- libsndfile1-dev,
-- libfftw3-dev,
-- lv2-dev,
-- python3,
-- sassc,

 ## Hardware Optimization and Containerized Deployment

 Guitarix can be easily built with hardware optimizations and deployed in a containerized environment using GuitarixContainer, a Docker-based solution.
 This approach ensures the code is automatically built for your hardware, enabling low-latency performance, especially when running Neural Amp Modeler (NAM) module.
 Perfect for devices like Raspberry Pi or laptop/workstation setups.
 Learn more at the [GuitarixContainer](https://github.com/fjammes/GuitarixContainer) GitHub repository.